 The road layout from Clerkenwell to Smithfields is still the same today, showing St John Street and Turnmill Street.
 There would have been mills on the river of course, but with most of London’s rivers now buried, covered or repurposed, the connections are no longer obvious from the street.

 The plentiful water supply drew brewers and distillers to the area, before crafts, printmakers and clockmakers made Clerkenwell their home.
 Throughout the 19th century they were joined by a large number of Italian immigrants, and the area become known as Little Italy.
-These influences and the story of the area have been subtly woven into the design, through materials, textures, sources and details.

 This interior design project is now complete and our clients are loving their new home.
 I can’t wait to show you the finished project soon.